-My practice investigates the mechanisms by which knowledge moves inter-generationally.
-That is, written and visual material culture that has endured in the material world.
-In the tradition of scriptoria, I create environments for contemplation by reproducing and reinterpreting this inherited visual and written language.
-These environments are often built within existing spaces, which I transform through sculptural deployments of 35mm projector slides, beeswax, drawing, painting, handwriting, sound, corn husks, my body and other materials selected according to my ever evolving rasquache sensibilities.
+I am an artist with an art history PhD.
+My practice investigates the mechanisms by which knowledge moves intergenerationally.
+That is, I consider written and visual material culture that has endured in the material world.
+In the tradition of scriptoria, I often create environments for contemplation by reproducing and reinterpreting this inherited visual and written matter.
+These environments are often built within existing spaces, particularly museums and galleries, which I transform through sculptural deployments of furniture, 35mm projector slides, beeswax, drawing, painting, handwriting, sound, corn husks, my body and other materials selected according to my ever-evolving rasquache sensibilities.
 I consider caves where the earliest human marks can still be consulted to be early scriptoria, sites dedicated to the reproduction and preservation of knowledge in visual form.
 My practice emerges from caves.

 IMAGE: Altered 35mm projector slide from a discarded art history lecture set